nishalsach/nishalsach.github.io/README.md

 └── config.toml          → Site configuration
 ```

-## How to edit different parts of your site
+## How to edit different parts

+Reminder to self: do not add PDFs or media files outside of blog_builds!
+But reference stuff from home, not from blog builds :):):)

 ### Homepage Bio
 - **Edit:** `blog_builds/data/bio.yaml`